 If you read the text on the back of the card upside down you find the following: stelvisiondotcomslashskydashmap.
-Translating the symbols into symbols gives us the website www.stelvision.com/sky-map.
+Translating some words into symbols gives us the website www.stelvision.com/sky-map.
 On this site, you can map out the stars in the sky for any given moment in all of history, anywhere in the world.
 We are therefore now searching for a moment of history, at a certain place in the world.

 The two men displayed beside the ‘PLACE POSTAGE HERE’ box are president Reagan and president Gorbachev.
 They had a meeting in the latter part of the Cold War, laying the basis for the first Nuclear Forces Treaty.
 That meeting was held in Hofði house in Reykjavik, Iceland.
 This means we need to map out the sky as seen in Reykjavik on a specific date and time on the Sky Map.